A happy couple smiles and embraces in a wooded area.

 Utilities and cell phone contracts

 Your credit may also be a factor when you set up utilities or get a new cell phone contract.
-You can check local state laws to see if there are rules that utility or cell phone companies must follow if they want to review your credit score.
-You may be required to put down a security deposit if you do not meet the providers credit requirements.
+The FTC explains that you may have a harder time accessing utilities if you have a lower credit score.
+You can check local or state laws to see if there are rules that utility or cell phone companies must follow if they want to review your credit score.
+You may be required to put down a security deposit if you do not meet the provider’s credit requirements.

 How can I improve my credit?

 Your payment history is an important part of your credit score.
-You should aim to pay your bills on time, every time.
-A missed payment can impact your credit score and a history of late payments may show credit providers you have trouble paying back your debts.
+You should aim to pay your credit bills on time, every time.
+A single missed payment can damage your credit score.
+A history of late payments may make financial institutions believe you have trouble repaying your debts, making them less likely to extend you credit.

-It’s important to regularly check your credit report for any errors or activity you don’t recognize, because these may be a sign of identity theft.
+It’s important to regularly check your credit report for any errors or activity you don’t recognize because these may be a sign of identity theft.
 If you see an error on your credit report, you can dispute it with the credit bureaus or the creditor directly.
 If the credit reporting agency or the creditor confirms that an error happened, they should take steps to remove the error from your credit report.
+Some credit card issuers and other services offer credit monitoring tools that automatically flag suspicious activity.

 Credit can help you get the funds you need to invest in your future, whether it’s purchasing a new home, buying a new car, or starting a new business.
 It’s essential to understand the importance of maintaining good credit and managing debts responsibly.